gear-genomics/tracy/README.md

 You can also use a wildtype chromatogram for decomposition.

-`./tracy decompose -g wildtype.ab1 -f align -o outprefix mutated.ab1`
+`tracy decompose -g wildtype.ab1 -f align -o outprefix mutated.ab1`

 SNV & InDel Variant Calling and Annotation